 My devotions had become a checklist, a law unto myself, and an acheivement-based religiousness that neither impressed God nor led to an actual deepening of my faith.

-Dr. Walton revealed an intimacy with God through a constant devotion to Him and His Word.
+Our professor revealed an intimacy with God through a constant devotion to Him and His Word.
 And I desired the same in my life.
 I was merely attempting to do what Christian culture had told me to do.
 Even then, I wasn’t very good at it.
 I hated getting up early in the morning, especially to do something heartless.